cedricbonhomme/newspipe/docs/index.rst

 `````````````

 Rename the file **./cfg/pyAggr3g470r.cfg-sample** to **./cfg/pyAggr3g470r.cfg**.
-By default you don't have to edit this file (only to configure mail notification).
+By default you don't have to edit this file (only in order to configure mail notification).

 Then, indicate the feeds to retrieve in the file **./var/feed.lst**.
 One feed per line.
 For example :